dantunesd/my-bets/README.md

 # my-bets

-A API to manages bets applying DDD layers
+A API to manages bets applying DDD layers and Design Patterns like: Decorator, Adapters, Factory, etc